3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 We are 3 functions deep when we call `this.all` – `this` is no longer referring to our controller, it's referring to the function inside `.then`.
 If you left it that way, you would never see any data, because to see it in the view, that data needs to be attached **directly** to our **controller**.

 So, what is a simple way to make sure we are scoped to the right place?
 A tiny little variable.
-The variable you choose is up to you, it's just preference, but `vm`, which stands for view model, is a best practice.
+The variable you choose is up to you, it's just preference, but `var vm = this;`, which stands for view model, or `var self = this;` are best practices.
 So if we do:

 ```js
 function PresidentsController($http) {